vdloo/simulacra/README.md

 simulacra
 =========

-My personal decentralized grid computing cluster
+My personal decentralized grid computing network

 This repository contains the declarative blueprints for my self-organising network of heterogeneous machines and the tasks they perform.
 The network